nosas/blog/toonvision/classification/article.md

 #### Learning rate decay

-Learning rate decay is a technique that helps prevent overfitting.
+Learning rate decay is a technique that reduces the optimizer's learning rate as training progresses.
-It's a simple way to reduce the learning rate of the optimizer as training progresses.
+Decreasing the learning rate will help the model to converge smoother and faster.
 We can implement learning rate decay in two ways:

 - Use a learning rate scheduler (callback)